-Projective tests are also widely used as part of effective personality testing.
+Projective tests are also widely used as part of the dynamic personality testing.
 These often contrast to the objective methods because the projective testing methods utilizes ambiguous stimuli, which can be images, words or scenes, to invoke response from the individual being assessed.
-These help in evaluating the hidden emotions and/or internal conflicts of the test taker.
+These help in evaluating the hidden emotions or internal conflicts of the test taker.
 The most commonly known and best personality test from this category is the Rorschach Inkblot Test.
 Others include,

-The term ‘personality’ comes in common usage and for this reason the significance of the test that evaluates the personality of a person is often taken for granted.
+The term ‘personality’ comes in common usage, and for this reason, the significance of the test that evaluates the personality of a person is often taken for granted.
 It is commonplace to judge someone as an introvert, extrovert, emotional, rational or realistic based upon whims and perceptions.
-However, the true personality of a person cannot be assessed...
+However, the real personality of a person cannot be assessed exactly.

 One way of assessing the personality is by taking or conducting personality test.
-As you have learned above, there are various types of personality tests that are now being used by psychologists to assess the personality, a complex entity, of an individual.
+As you have learned above, various types of personality tests are now being used by psychologists to determine the personality, a complex entity, of an individual.
 There is no single prescribed method of doing that just as you cannot label the personality of an individual with a single word.